 The purpose if this website is to to help people understand the Probate process in the State of New York, and Probate the Last Will and Testament of a deceased person without hiring a lawyer.

-Another purpose of this website is to help people make a Simple Will and other basic documents, such as a New York Power of Attorney, Health Care Proxy and Living Will, and a few other basic documents, for free.
+Also, if you are looking for a simple Last Will and Testament, and other basic documents, such as a New York Power of Attorney, Health Care Proxy and Living Will, you can get them here for free.